JOHNNY BE GOOD

 Above is a beautiful poster for the vintage film noir Johnny O’Clock, which starred Dick Powell at the height of his fame, and was probably greenlighted due only to his presence.
 The plot and script could be better, but Powell and his co-stars Evelyn Keyes, Thomas Gomez, Ellen Drew, and Nina Foch are all excellent, and the result is a twisty little noir that starts with power games inside a casino operation, but evolves into the suicide of a casino hatcheck girl, and an investigation by a cop working from a mistaken set of assumptions.
 Keyes plays the showgirl sister of the unfortunate suicide who jets into town, her arrival nudging casino manager Powell from indifference to curiosity about the death.
 Not that Powell has much of a choice in the end—the cops become extremely interested in him when the suicide turns out to be murder, his main rival turns up dead, and he’s suspected of both crimes.

 So the movie eventually falls into the familiar pattern—Powell needs to uncover the truth even as the cops are trying to put him behind bars; Keyes has the hots for a gangster though she’s presumably old enough and smart enough to know better; Powell has gotten along fine without a conscience for years, but now Keyes is pressuring him to make the right choices; and finally there’s that old film noir obstacle jealousy, ultimately the deciding factor in so much.
 But familiar as these ingredients may be, Johnny O’Clock manages to mix them into a decent movie.
 It isn’t the best from the film noir cycle, but it’s worth the time to watch it.
 As a side note, you know those old cartoons where a gangster flips a coin over and over, flipping it and catching it with the same hand?
-This is probably the movie where it originated.
-Powell is a master with that coin.
+We’ve seen it in cartoons, but never in a movie before.
+We gather it originated with George Raft, but Powell is a master with that coin.
 And he’s a master of film noir too.
 Johnny O’Clock premiered today in 1947.

 If she were architecture she'd be streamline moderne.